ocurrent/obuilder/README.md

 `PATH` is the location of the mounted secret file within the container.
 The sandbox context API contains a `secrets` parameter to provide values to the runtime.
 If a requested secret isn't provided with a value, the runtime fails.
-With the command line interface `obuilder`, use the `--secret ID:PATH` option to provide the path of the file containing the secret for `ID`.
+Use the `--secret ID:PATH` option to provide the path of the file containing the secret for `ID`.
-When used with Docker, make sure to use the **buildkit** syntax, as only buildkit supports a `--secret` option.
+When used with Docker, make sure to use the **BuildKit** syntax, as only BuildKit supports a `--secret` option.
 (See https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information)

 ### copy